Haryana: Will Dushyant support Hooda, the man who jailed his grandfather

 Following a rift within the family, the INLD split and Dushyant went on to form the JJP.

-The BJP is hoping to woo the JJP even as the Congress led by Bhupinder Singh Hooda is reach out to him.
-For Dushyant the choice would be a tough one.
+The BJP is hoping to woo the JJP even as the Congress-led by Bhupinder Singh Hooda is reach out to him.
+For Dushyant, the choice would be a tough one.
 If he sides with the BJP, the question is how much of a role will his party play in the coalition.

 The second choice of aligning with the Congress is in fact tougher.
 Hooda, it may be recalled had played a major role in putting Om Prakash Chautala behind bars.

-Meanwhile two of the eight Independent MLAs, who registered a victory in the Haryana assembly polls on Thursday, were taken to Delhi by a BJP MP, sources said.
+Meanwhile, two of the eight Independent MLAs, who registered a victory in the Haryana assembly polls on Thursday, were taken to Delhi by a BJP MP, sources said.

 Independents Gopal Kanda and Ranjeet Singh were taken to Delhi by a chartered plane by Sirsa MP Sunita Duggal.